orzuk/COMPASS/README.md

 The package is required for mixture reconstruction module.
 (ii) Mothur - Microbial ecology bioinformatics package.
    Please download from http://www.mothur.org/ , install in a directory of your choice and add to path.
-This package is required only for the solution comparison module of STRIP.
+This package is required only for the solution comparison module of COMPASS.

 2.2.
 Mex files:
 To enhance performance, parts of COMPASS are written in C and compiled to .mex files accessible by Matlab.
 We’ve provided .mex files for unix and pc in the directory /src/mex.
 If you need to create .mex files for your environment, you will need to run the following command in Matlab: